Comment by dgan

 They took us for absolute fools

-• brazzledazzle 10 months ago
+• brazzledazzle a year ago

 I mean you don't need to use the convenience aliases, or use even use it exactly that way.
 Here's it without any aliases: